-The 21 Best Pizza Restaurants in Brooklyn
+Where to Find the Best Pizza in Brooklyn

 It’s a fact: NYC is home to the country’s best pizza.
 Some say it’s the water, others say it’s straight up skill, but regardless, the pizzaiolos in the Big Apple are doing something right.

 Brooklyn’s storied pizza history dates back to the mid 20th century when spots like L&B Spumoni Gardens and Di Fara brought their signature pies to the borough.
-Brooklyn even has its very own pizza rivalry in DUMBO with neighborhood institutions Grimaldi’s and Juliana’s duking it out for longest lines.
+Brooklyn even has its very own pizza rivalry in DUMBO, with neighborhood institutions Grimaldi’s and Juliana’s duking it out for longest lines.

 Rosie Pizza Bar

-This classic paper plate NYC slice shop isn’t doing anything fancy, just serving very good, crisp pizza by the slice (quite large slices, in fact).
-Opened by Frank Pinello in 2010, try the classic 20-inch round cheese pie at Best Pizza, which one can accessorize with various toppings.
+This classic paper-plate NYC slice shop isn’t doing anything fancy, just serving very good, crisp pizza by the slice (quite large slices, in fact).
+Opened by Frank Pinello in 2010, try the classic 20-inch round Cheese pie at Best Pizza, which one can accessorize with various toppings.
 All pies here are fired in the shop’s wood-fueled oven.

 Di Fara Pizza

-Serving pizza by the slice since 1965, Di Fara is considered the gold standard for a classic NYC slice.
-This legendary shop (the team now operates two additional), owned and operated by Domenico De Marco, excels in round and square pies topped with high quality ingredients from Italy.
-And while De Marco has tweaked his recipes over the years, and allows much of his pizza-making to be dictated by feel rather than a strict recipe.
-Now, the team prepares and fires his dough the same day it’s made (no long ferment), and he tops pies with a tomato sauce blend made from raw Italian whole peeled tomatoes and a cooked tomato purée.
+Serving pizza by the slice since 1965, Di Fara––whose celebrated founder Dom DeMarco passed away earlier this year––is considered the gold standard for a classic NYC slice.
+This legendary shop (which also counts an outlet on the Lower East Side) excels in round and square pies topped with high quality ingredients from Italy.
+Back when DeMarco was still building pies, he allowed much of his pizza-making to be dictated by feel rather than by a strict recipe.
+Now, the team prepares and fires dough the same day it’s made (no long ferment), and tops pies with a tomato sauce blend made from raw Italian whole peeled tomatoes and a cooked tomato purée.
 Hand-torn mozzarella and Parmesan add richness, salt, and a touch of umami.

 Giuseppina’s Brick Oven Pizza

 Massimo Laveglia and Nick Baglivo are behind this perpetually-packed casual slice shop, where guests sign up for thin crust, burrata-topped pies and eat off paper plates while sitting on a patio table or nearby bench.
 Pretty much all the pies here standout, and that’s because the team sources excellent Italian ingredients, which also go into their seasonal, weekly-changing Wednesday sandwich specials.
 At L’industrie, the wine list was curated by those from Stranger Wines

 L&B Spumoni Gardens

 This hipstery pizza bistro has won rave reviews for its Neapolitan pies, helmed by chef Mike Fadem, and partners Marie Tribouilloy and Gavin Compton.
-Celebrating its fifth anniversary this year, Ops continues to leaven its pizza dough naturally, fermenting the dough for 26 hours, and using all organic ingredients, including a flour blend comprised of spelt, wheat, and semolina.
+Celebrating its sixth anniversary this year, Ops continues to leaven its pizza dough naturally, fermenting the dough for 26 hours, and using all organic ingredients, including a flour blend comprised of spelt, wheat, and semolina.
 Pizzas are fired in a wood-fueled hearth for two minutes, which includes the signature Cicero, topped with preserved tomatoes, “many onions,” provolone, mozzarella, and oregano.

-There's a good reason why Paulie Gee’s, the Neapolitan pizza spot from its namesake owner, is now pushing 12 years of age.
+There's a good reason why Paulie Gee’s, the Neapolitan pizza spot from its namesake owner, is now pushing 13 years of age.
 Focused on uniquely topped Neapolitan pizzas, this rustic tavern has earned a devout following for its amazing pies.
 The pizza to try here is the cultishly beloved Hellboy, which is topped with tomato sauce, mozzarella, locally made soppressata, Parmesan, and drizzled with chili honey, then cooked in a 1000° F Stefano Ferrara wood-fueled oven for 60 seconds.
 Paulie Gee also operates a New York-style slice shop around the corner.

-Chef Edoardo Mantelli has operated Saraghina for 13 years now, serving as one of the first quality pizza operators in Bed-Stuy.
+Chef Edoardo Mantelli has operated Saraghina for 14 years now, serving as one of the first quality pizza operators in Bed-Stuy.
 His rustic, white-washed pizzeria focuses on Neapolitan pies whose dough is naturally fermented for 48 hours, then fired for 90 seconds in his wood-fueled 900°F oven.
-Here, the pizza to try is the classic margherita, and for those who come in for brunch on Saturday or Sunday, the team will add an egg to any pie.
+Here, the pizza to try is the classic Margherita, and for those who come in for brunch on Saturday or Sunday, the team will add an egg to any pie.